Estimated Reading Time: 7 minutes

 2. SELF-TIMERS ARE YOUR FRIENDS

 Self-timers work great when you’ve got a place to yourself, or you’ve got a lot of time to kill.
-This usually involves placing your camera a few feet in front of you, allowing you 10 seconds to get in position, and if your camera is in burst mode, I recommend dancing or doing a few fluid movements to give you some variety in your shot selection.
+This usually involves placing your camera a few feet in front of you, allowing you 10 seconds to get in position, and if your camera is in burst mode, I recommend dancing or doing a few fluid movements to add some variety to your shot selection.

 3. CHOOSE BACKGROUNDS THAT COMPLEMENT YOUR OUTFIT